 A brief history of… the Volkswagen Golf

 Writing a compact account of the Volkswagen Golf is a bit like penning ‘A Brief History of Time’.
-The German hatch seems to have been around forever and shows no signs of going anywhere after 33.5 million have been built to date.
+But with the German hatch celebrating its 45th year of continuous production, we’ve attempted to do just that.

 Per Month, INC VAT